Skip to main content

 const requestId = context.requestId;

-// Log the request start
+// Record the start of the request

 console.log(JSON.stringify({